 But, how does SEO help in garnering organic leads and revenue exactly?

-- SEO efforts increase your website rankings in Google SERPs, which in turn brings traffic to the website when people search for keywords which are related to your product/website and for which your efforts have been aligned.
+- SEO efforts increase your website rankings in Google SERPs, which in turn brings traffic to the website when people search for keywords that are related to your product/website and for which your efforts have been aligned.

 - The website traffic can be your potential customers when they interact with your website and engage with your content.